-further enlargement of the flows of saving and investment, continuing advances in productivity, and the continued growth of per capita real income.
-If a process of selfsustaining expansion of income, saving, investment, and productivity can be achieved, the self-perpetuating vicious circle of poverty can be transformed into a self-regenerating, beneficent circle of economic progress.
-The challenge is to make effective the policies and strategies that will accomplish that transition.
-(Key Question 12)
+sustaining expansion of income, saving, investment, and productivity can be achieved, the selfperpetuating vicious circle of poverty can be transformed into a self-regenerating, beneficent circle of economic progress.
+The challenge is to make effective policies and strategies that will accomplish that transition.